nchain-innovation/utxo-as-a-service/docs/Project.md

 * Restart the thread if it stops/disconnects
 * On getting tx we could check to see if the output is spent or not

-* tag correct height on blocks as they arrive?
-    * update the database to have the correct block height
-        * update blocks
-        * update tx